MicrosoftDocs/microsoft-365-community/Community/Should everyone create Teams_.md

 If the Outcome of the Approval is Approved, we need to update our List as well and add an HTTP Call to first create a Group:

 ![LuiseFreese-LowCodeTeamsProvisioning-2ndflow-managers-approvalYES](https://user-images.githubusercontent.com/49960482/91987008-c1442000-ed2d-11ea-8f2e-8f93234b2f7b.png)

-You can find all required JSON on [docs.microsoft.com](https://docs.microsoft.com/en-us/graph/api/resources/teams-api-overview?view=graph-rest-1.0) — Plus it is highly recommended to first test everything in [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)

 As we do not only want a Microsoft 365 Group but also a Team based on that group, we need the Group ID.
 To get this ID (remember, we initialized an empty var for that already!), we need the parse JSON action and set our Group ID var to that value: